jsuk1994/odin-recipes/README.md

 # odin-recipes
 This is my first project.
-I am new to web development.
-I hope everything go as planned.
+It is a very basic recipes website.